leenaput/ONT-cappable-seq/README.md

 ### **Read counting to genomic features**

-Next, featureCounts (v2.0.1) was used to assing the reads to the genomic features of the phage and the host.
+Next, featureCounts (v2.0.1) was used to assign the reads to the genomic features of the phage and the host.
 The gtf annotation files used are provided in this repository.

 ```bash
 #!/bin/bash